sabrinapeters/sdrp.old/_posts/2014-05-18-mister-apocalypse.md

 comments: true
 ---

 There's a very interesting dude that C & I like to call "Mr. Apocalypse".
 The moniker came about because this guy is always ranting about Y2K and the end of the world.
 One day when C was walking down the street, Mr. Apocalypse decides to get in his face and say loudly, "This weather is like the end of the world!
 The world's gonna end!"
+When C tells him he's on a walk, Mr. Apocalypse replies, "Okay, I'll be right here when you get back!"
+This guy has a nice, thick shock of grey hair (never combed), and small, round spectacles to accentuate a pair of pensive brown eyes, to go along with his slightly paranoid personality.

-This guy is obsessed with a few computer games that he plays at the library, and I recently learned that he believes he is actually fighting crime through one of the games he plays.
+Mr. Apocalypse is also obsessed with a few computer games that he plays at the library, and I recently learned that he believes he is actually fighting crime through one of the games he plays.

 One particular Saturday around lunchtime, when I was working (it was just me and one other co-worker), our go-to, default, public printer broke.
 At the same time, I was getting complaints from a few individuals who could not access their games, because the city's network-wide web filter was blocking them.
 I had two complaints from one individual, and then one complaint from Mr. Apocalypse, who leaves after making this issue known.